01 Alp Trupchun - CLOSED

 This 2-hour walk follows the former Pass dal Fuorn road, offering pleasant views of the Pass dal Fuorn landscape with its typical stretches of mountain pine forest.

-14 Punt la Drossa – Il Fuorn - OPEN
+14 Punt la Drossa – Il Fuorn - CLOSED

 This trail leads from the customs house at Punt la Drossa/P4 to Il Fuorn/P6; we walk alongside the delightful Fuorn stream that manages most of the time to drown the sound of traffic on the Pass dal Fuorn road.